Priyanshu88/Mern-Media-Backend/README.md

 ### Learn More

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`react-lazy-load-image-components`](https://www.npmjs.com/package/react-lazy-load-image-component) to optimize and load images.

 <!--### :triangular_flag_on_post: Deployment